cutkiller09/PlasticOmnium/INSTALL.md

 3. Install the Mingw-w64 toolchain (`pacman -S --needed base-devel mingw-w64-x86_64-toolchain`).
 Run the `pacman` command in a MSYS2 terminal.
 Accept the default to install all the members in the `toolchain` group.

+4.Install Gcc (`pacman -S mingw-w64-ucrt-x86_64-gcc`)

-4. Add the path to your Mingw-w64 `bin` folder to the Windows `PATH` environment variable by using the following steps:
+5. Add the path to your Mingw-w64 `bin` folder to the Windows `PATH` environment variable by using the following steps:
    1. In the Windows search bar, type 'settings' to open your Windows Settings.
    2. Search for **Edit environment variables for your account**.
    3. Choose the `Path` variable in your **User variables** and then select **Edit**.
    4. Select **New** and add the Mingw-w64 destination folder path to the system path.
 The exact path depends on which version of Mingw-w64 you have installed and where you installed it.
 If you used the settings above to install Mingw-w64, then add this to the path: `C:\msys64\mingw64\bin`.
    5. Select **OK** to save the updated PATH.
 You will need to reopen any console windows for the new PATH location to be available.

-5. Install `pacman -S mingw-w64-x86_64-cmake`
+6. Install `pacman -S mingw-w64-x86_64-cmake`

-6. Install the Mingw-w64 Lcov (`pacman -S lcov`).
+7. Install the Mingw-w64 Lcov (`pacman -S lcov`).
 Run the `pacman` command in a MSYS2 terminal.
 Selet "all". cd into the lcov package folder, run makepkg-mingw -sCLf

-7. Install Package on Vscode the [VSCode LCOV] (https://marketplace.visualstudio.com/items?itemName=alexdima.vscode-lcov)
+8. Install Package on Vscode the [VSCode LCOV] (https://marketplace.visualstudio.com/items?itemName=alexdima.vscode-lcov)

 ### Using CMake